alphagov/govuk-developer-docs/source/manual/alerts/high-nginx-5xx-rate.html.md

 section: Icinga alerts
 ---

-You can view the 5xx logs across all machines on these two dashboards:
+You can view the 5xx logs across all machines on this dashboard:

-- [Nginx 5xx Requests (Carrenza)][nginx-5xx-grafana-carrenza]
 - [Nginx 5xx Requests (AWS)][nginx-5xx-grafana-aws]

 Change the hostname to view different apps.